-Speaking of logins, those are simplified and can be integrated with systems such as Google's G Suite for Education and Microsoft Office 365, to name just two.
+Speaking of logins, those are simplified and can be integrated with systems such as Google's Workspace for Education and Microsoft Office 365, to name just two.

 The image search is safer in the education version.
 It is still a public image selection library, only now it doesn't includes results from as many third-parties but rather only from identified image partners that provide safe content.

 First thing you or your institution will need to do is sign up for an Adobe Spark for Education account.
 An Adobe Enterprise ID will be provided that allows the school to create and manage student profile accounts.
 You have the option of going for a school- or district-based account or individual classroom accounts with varying pricing for each.